vuestorefront/storefront-ui/apps/docs/components/react/getting-started.md

 pnpm astro add react tailwind
 ```

 The `astro add` command will automatically install the necessary dependencies and add the necessary configuration to your project.
-Also, it will add a `tailwind.config.cjs` file to your project's root directory.
+Also, it will add a `tailwind.config.js` file to your project's root directory.

 ### Install Storefront UI Dependencies